aeciopires/helm-watchdog-pod-delete/charts/helm-watchdog-pod-delete/README.md

 ## Problem Statement

-In Kubernetes, applications running as Pods may sometimes enter an undesired state such as ``CrashLoopBackOff`` or ``Error``.
+In Kubernetes, applications running as Pods may sometimes enter an undesired state such as ``CrashLoopBackOff`` or ``Error`` (for example).
 This can happen due to various reasons like memory leaks, unhandled exceptions, or external dependencies failing.

 By default, Kubernetes restarts **containers** inside a Pod but does not recreate the entire **Pod** itself.
 This can lead to issues where the Pod remains stuck in a broken state and requires manual intervention.